exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 }
 ```

-can be mapped to the following Exasol table,
+you can define the following Exasol table with column types mapped respectively.

 ```sql
 CREATE OR REPLACE TABLE <schema_name>.<table_name> (